notofonts/dogra/fontbakery/googlefonts-NotoSerifDogra-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- Five.dogra
+	- uni00A0.1

-	- vowelRr.dogra
+	- Four.dogra

-	- vowelLl.dogra
+	- Six.dogra

-	- Two.dogra
+	- Seven.dogra

 	- Avagraha.dogra

-	- One.dogra

 	- Nine.dogra

+	- Two.dogra

+	- Three.dogra

+	- vowelLl.dogra

 	- vowelL.dogra

-	- uni00A0.1

-	- Eight.dogra

 	- And 6 more.